earthiverse/altivities/source/pizza/README.md

 This is a simple "game" that you can use on a tablet (e.g. iPad) to make a pizza.

-The pizza base and topping images are from the `Let's  Try 2` worksheets.
+The pizza base and most topping images are from the `Let's  Try 2` worksheets.

+The broccoli and shrimp are from the `New Horizon Elementary` textbook.

+Onions and bacon are edited from free illustrations found online.